 …and so we have.
 This is the grave of Lance Corporal T. Meade, Royal Dublin Fusiliers, who died on 12th May 1921, aged 23.

-The scroll in the centre remembers two republicans, Lieutenant Sean Costello and Volunteer Andrew Joseph Byrne, both killed during the fighting at Boland’s Mill; both men are buried in the Republcan Plot elsewhere in the cemetery.
+The scroll in the centre remembers two republicans, Lieutenant Sean Costello and Volunteer Andrew Joseph Byrne, both killed during the fighting at Boland’s Mill; we shall encounter both again later.

-Guardsman Peter Ennis of the Scots Guards was at home on leave in Dublin when the Rising broke out.
+…along with Guardsman Peter Ennis of the Scots Guards, who was at home on leave in Dublin when the Rising broke out.
 He was shot, some say accidentally, outside Sir Patrick Dun’s Hospital, by the Volunteers who had occupied Boland’s Mill.

-Three civilians and one British soldier, all casualties of the Rising, and all reported to be buried in this cemetery, although the burials were unregistered, and therefore the grave locations are unknown.
+Three civilians and one British soldier are remembered here, all casualties of the Rising, and all reported to be buried in this cemetery, although the burials were unregistered, and therefore the grave locations are unknown.

-Twelve unknown casualties of the Rising were buried at the time in the cemetery, and once more the burials were unregistered, and once more the graves sites are now unknown.
-Two of the twelve have since been identified (one, note, who was just thirteen, so originally a thirteen year old boy, unnamed and unclaimed, was buried somewhere here along with other unknown civilians.
-Shocking.), and three other names, including one British soldier, are possibilities.
+Twelve unknown casualties of the Rising were also buried at the time in the cemetery, and once more the burials were unregistered, and once more the graves sites are now unknown, as this memorial tells us.
+Two of the twelve have since been identified (one, note, who was just thirteen, so originally a thirteen year old boy, unnamed and unclaimed, was buried somewhere here along with other unknown casualties.
+Shocking.), and three other names, including one British soldier, are given as possibilities.

 Lance Corporal W. Joyce, Royal Inniskilling Fusiliers, who died on 28th December 1918 aged 21.